StreamingFlow/d4py/README.md

 ### Pipeline_test

+For each mapping we have always two options: either to use the `dispel4py` command ; or use `python -m` command.

 ##### Simple mapping
 ```shell
 dispel4py simple dispel4py.examples.graph_testing.pipeline_test -i 10
 ```
+OR

 ```shell
 python -m dispel4py.new.processor dispel4py.new.simple_process dispel4py.examples.graph_testing.pipeline_test -i 10